 - Susceptible to relapse with stress

 The above scenarios are interrelated and are common aspects of the addict’s life.
 With stressors, the addict looks to the only thing that takes them out of the stress: the substance.
 Along the same lines, ongoing depressed mood or lack of feeling pleasure, bored, etc. will lead them to the only thing that will give them pleasure: the substance.
-In both of these scenarios, they may even be telling themselves they don’t want to use.
-Just as the subconscious brain took us to a good place to score a meal in primitive times, it will take the addict to the place most likely to score the drug, alcohol, etc. There is no decision to use because once the person finds themselves in front of the substance, they have to use.
+In both of these scenarios, they may even be telling themselves they don’t want to use it.
+Just as the subconscious brain took us to a good place to score a meal in primitive times, it will take the addict to the place most likely to score the drug, alcohol, etc. There is no decision to use because once the person finds themselves in front of the substance, they have to use it.
 Like a hungry animal going after its prey, the addict has to use it.

 So most of the time, the decisions to use drugs are not even conscious, and that is where mental obsession and behaviors similar to this come from.
 So what can you do to lessen the control the substances have on your subconscious mind?
 Are there things you can do to break the mental obsession, the inability to feel pleasure, etc.?

 Yes, there are.
 The basic idea is to build a new brain map for pleasure.
 While this is no small feat, it can be done with persistence.
 I will share with you a couple of options, but make no mistake: These will do nothing for you if you don’t stop using the substance.

 So if you are going to build a new brain map for pleasure, you need to remove the things that insult the pleasure pathway.
 You need to limit (and completely eliminate substances of abuse) the things you use that insult this pathway.
 These would include caffeine, nicotine, sugar, video games, sex, etc. If you can’t eliminate these completely, use them consciously, as a reward after a hard week, day, etc.